tommyfok/tom-css/README.md

 # tom-css
-> This is a customer service system using nodejs, mongodb and angularjs
+> This is a realtime customer service system using nodejs, socket.io, mongodb and angularjs etc.

 - Support IE8+ and all major browsers
 - See [Client Side Demo](http://www.corvy.net:8000)